MCM/70: Release

 The first complete systems were shipped to dealers in the autumn of 1974.
 The basic unit, model 720 with an 800 kHz 8008, 2 KB RAM and no cassette drive sold for $4,950 Canadian (at the time the dollar was about equal to the US dollar).
 The fully equipped model 782 with 8 KB and two drives was $9,800, and was the only model that sold well.

 At the time, the machine was already officially being called a "personal computer".
-The first manuals contain a personal note from Kutt to future customers, "But the simplicity of the MCM/70 and its associated computer language…make personal computer use and ownership a reality… Enjoy the privilege of having your own personal computer."
+The first manuals contain a personal note from Kutt to future customers, "But the simplicity of the MCM/70 and its associated computer language...make personal computer use and ownership a reality...
+Enjoy the privilege of having your own personal computer."

 The MCM/70 was sold mainly to companies and government institutions with the need to make complex calculations and mathematical analysis.
 MCM's customers ranged from hospitals and insurance companies to NASA and the United States Army.

 Later development

 In 1975, the computer was rereleased with no changes as the MCM/700.
 Also released that year were a punched card reader, plotter, and several programs.
 The MCM/800 followed in 1976.
 It was faster, included 16 KB RAM, and included the ability to drive an external monitor.
 Virtual memory was supported on all of the machines, although using cassettes for storage made it slow.

-Released in 1978, MCM/900 was faster yet, included 24 KB RAM, and an included a monitor.
+Released in 1978, MCM/900 was faster yet, included 24 KB RAM, and included a monitor.
 The MCM/1000, also called the MCM Power was a repackaged /900, and was later repackaged again as the MCM MicroPower.
 The bigger change for the /900 and /1000 was to support the HDS-10 disk server, which included an 8.4 MB 8-inch Shugart hard drive, an 8-inch floppy disk drive, and a 64 k Zilog Z80 to control it.
 Up to eight /900s or /1000s could be plugged into the HDS-10.